vian0nguyen/the_writings/23/03_17 an introduction.md

 I make games, yes like mario but like hopscotch too.

 What games have I made?
-I can definitely count on my hands the amount of times my name has been in credits.
+I can definitely count on only one hand the times my name has been in credits.
 But i don't think that will satisfy your curiosity.
 If you're actually asking me, well, what are games anyway?

 Getting to know someone is moving through a labyrinth that you trust will get you where you must be.
 Grief is a deck of cards we use to create a magical circle where its safe to speak the unspeakable.
 Living in an unfamiliar home is a roleplaying game about what spirits might live in your spaces and how you become one too.